genomicsITER/cirdb/README.md

 <a name="chapter2"></a>

 # Chapter 2.
-Mitogenome-based analysis of admixture in CIRdb.
+Mitogenome-based analysis of admixture in CIRdb (December 2022)
 Pioneer genetic studies of mitochondrial DNA (mtDNA) in the late nineties evidenced specific NAF haplogroups testifying the aboriginal footprints and an important aboriginal maternal component persisting in the current inhabitants of the Canary Islands.
 Most of these analyses were based, at best, on mtDNA sequences of the 403 pb hypervariable region 1 along with a few coding sites in as much as a thousand unrelated donors in total of previous studies considered together.
 These low-resolution analyses introduce uncertainty and ascertainment bias, hindering the comparisons.

 Given that mitogenomes at full resolution and high quality can be effectively reconstructed from whole-exome and whole-genome sequences (<a href="#4">4</a>), we leveraged the sequence data being generated as part of CIRdb to conduct fine-grained analysis of admixture to precisely apportion the matrilineal genetic components to a level that was never achieved before (<a href="#5">5</a>).
 We notably increased the estimate of founder lineages surviving in the maternal gene pool of Canary Islanders, evidencing the continuity of a sizable proportion (nearly 50%) of the aboriginal maternal lineages in the current-day population.
 About half of the mtDNA lineages with sequence similarities with Iberian populations were ascribed to Galicians and Portuguese influences (Fig. 3).
 The results also supported the genetic connections between current Canary Islanders and the American continent.